 Term Definition BMS Building Management System - Automated control for building services.
-Carbon dioxide equivalent (CO 2 e) The carbon dioxide equivalent (CO_2e) allows the different greenhouse gases to be compared on a like-for-like basis relative to one unit of CO_2 and includes the six greenhouse gases with the greatest global warming potential (GWP).
+Carbon dioxide equivalent (CO2e) The carbon dioxide equivalent ( $CO_2e$ ) allows the different greenhouse gases to be compared on a like-for-like basis relative to one unit of $CO_2$ and includes the six greenhouse gases with the greatest global warming potential (GWP).
 Carbon footprint A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.
 A carbon footprint is measured in tonnes of carbon dioxide equivalent (tCO 2 e).
 Council Vehicles Vehicles that are owned or controlled by the Council.
 This does not include employee-owned vehicles that are used for business purposes.
 Degree Day A heating degree day (HDD) is a measurement designed to quantify the demand for energy needed to heat a building.
 It is the number of degrees that a day's average temperature is below a baseline temperature, which is the temperature below which buildings need to be heated.
 Electricity Electricity used at sites owned/controlled by the Council.
 This is reported as a Scope 2, indirect emission.
 The conversion factors used are for the electricity supplied by the grid that the Council purchase - they do not include the emissions associated with the transmission and distribution of electricity.
 Employee Vehicles Travel for business purposes in assets not owned or directly operated by the Council.
 This includes mileage for business purposes in cars owned by employees, public transport, hire cars etc. [Natural] Gas Primary fuel sources combusted at a site or in an asset owned or controlled by the Council.
 MPAN & MPR The MPAN (Meter Point Administration Number) and MPRN (Meter Point Reference Number) are unique numbers assigned to the electricity and gas supplies.
 This information has been provided as a reference and can be used to identify each meter.

 Solar PV Solar Photovoltaic panels to generate renewable electricity from the sun.
 Transmission and Distribution Transmission and distribution (T&D) factors are used to report the Scope 3 emissions associated with grid losses (the energy loss that occurs in getting the electricity from the power plant to the premises).
-TRV A Thermostatic Radiator Valve is a self-regulating valve which is fitted to radiators to control localised temperatures.
 Wastewater Water returned into the sewage system through mains drains.
 Water Supply Water delivered through the mains supply network.